ietf-wg-mimi/mimi-protocol/draft-ietf-mimi-protocol.md

 Bob's MLS clients.
 Alice includes the Welcome message which will be sent for Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree` extension.

+A handshake message could be sent by the client as an MLS `PublicMessage` (which is visible to all providers) or as an MLS `PrivateMessage` (which is normally visible only to members).
+When a client sends a `PrivateMessage` it MUST also send n copy of the (unique per-message) decryption key and nonce for that `PrivateMessage`, encrypted for the Hub provider.
+This allows the Hub to accomplish its responsibilities without the other providers in the network from being aware of the membership of non-local users.

 The response body is described below: